• Skip to main content

 Chocolate Sugar Cookies: Add a few tablespoons of cocoa powder to the cookie dough and top the cookies with melted chocolate or a chocolate frosting.

-Chocolate chip sugar cookies: add 1/2 cup of mini chocolate chips to the cookies dough.
+Chocolate chip sugar cookies: Add 1/2 cup of mini chocolate chips to the cookies dough.
 Be careful not to add too any otherwise they will melt.

-Lemon Sugar Cookies: add 1 tablespoon of fresh lemon zest to the cookie dough and swap the almond extract for lemon extract.
+Lemon Sugar Cookies: Add 1 tablespoon of fresh lemon zest to the cookie dough and swap the almond extract for lemon extract.
 You could also use fresh lemon juice.
-Check out these drop Lemon Sugar Cookies.
+Check out these drop Lemon Sugar Cookies

-Flavored Icing or frosting: you can use any frosting or icing that you prefer.
+Flavored Icing or frosting: You can use any frosting or icing that you prefer.
 You can use different flavored frosting such as strawberry, chocolate, white chocolate, vanilla, funfetti, coffee, etc.

-Royal icing: used for flood technique decorating if you are wanted a more decorated look.
+Royal icing: Used for flood technique decorating if you are wanted a more decorated look.

-Unfrosted sugar cookies: this is my husband’s favorite way to eat these cookies.
+Unfrosted sugar cookies: This is my husband’s favorite way to eat these cookies.
 These cookies are just as delicious without the frosting, and you really get to enjoy the flavor of the sugar cookie without the extra sweetness from the icing or frosting.

 HOW TO DECORATE SUGAR COOKIES